UdayNarayana/Online-Flight-Booking-System/README.md

 This is a springboot microservice project that allows the user to view all the flight details and book one and the admins to update the details of the flight information.
+This project also consists of a Dockerfile for every module to build a docker image from it.